Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 Is evidence-based personal training more expensive than gym training?

 Not necessarily.
 A standard gym membership is $15–$30/month; a standard personal trainer is $50–$100 per session.
-Wellness Elite Fitness membership ranges from $65–$380/month and includes training plans, biohacking recovery, and physician oversight.
+Wellness Elite Fitness membership starts at $65/month, with full tier rates fixed and printed on the lobby tier sheet, and includes training plans by licensed personal trainers plus biohacking recovery.
 When annualized, the integrated model is often less expensive than buying gym + separate trainer + separate recovery services à la carte.

 Do I need to be fit to start personal training at Wellness Elite Fitness?

 No. Training is scaled to your baseline fitness level.
 DEXA and metabolic testing establish your starting point; programming progresses from there.
-Physician oversight means we can safely train clients recovering from injury, managing chronic conditions, or returning to exercise after decades away.
+WEF's licensed personal trainers are experienced working with members recovering from injury, managing chronic conditions, or returning to exercise after decades away.

 How often should I do personal training sessions?